WolfoIsBestWolf/ror2-WolfoQualityOfLife/mod-WolfoFixes/README.md

 - Suppresed Scrap is tiered and usable, but kept hidden from log.
 - Suppresed Items tab wider so item icons arent clipping

+Multiple of my mods have Perfected nonLunar enemies or add Void Suppressors and rely on better AIBlacklist.\
+But those changes dont affect vanilla much, if at all.

-##
+## Commands

 Testing Commands
-- scanner | Scanner equip + 100 BoostEquipRecharge
+- scanner | Radar Scanner equip + 100 BoostEquipRecharge
 - godenemy | Sets enemy level absurdly high making them basically unkillable.
 - goto_boss | Teleports you to Mithrix/FalseSon/Teleporter
 - no_interactables | For clean stage screenshots.
+- evolve_lemurian | Evolves all Devoted Lemurians.
-- set_damage | Set damage to desired for clean testing.
+- set_damage | Set damage.
+- set_health | Set health and disable regen
 - Various list_ commands

-Multiple of my mods have Perfected nonLunar enemies or add Void Suppressors and rely on better AIBlacklist.

 Report bugs to @Wolfo.wolfo in the Risk of Rain 2 discord or RoR2 Modding discord.\